Choosing a Dissertation Advisor

 While some graduate groups may assign an advisor to a student upon admission to the program, in many graduate groups the responsibility for finding a dissertation advisor rests with the student.
 The choice of a faculty member who will supervise the dissertation work required to fulfill degree requirements is one of the most critical decisions a graduate student will make.
 A student will spend several years working with the faculty member of choice, and that choice will significantly affect the direction of the student’s career.
 Choosing a dissertation advisor, therefore, is an extremely important decision for doctoral students, although it is not immutable, as will be discussed later.

 A student undertaking dissertation work needs an advisor who will be not only academically competent in a particular area but also willing to act as the student’s advocate when necessary.
 It is important that the student be able to work and communicate effectively with the advisor and not feel overwhelmed or intimidated in the relationship.
-Dissertation work can be lonely and isolating.
+Dissertation work can be lonely and isolating, and support from an advisor can be a crucial connection.
 Each student requires the guidance of someone who will stimulate thought, who has sufficient interest in the student’s topic to produce new insights jointly, and who will challenge the student to think in a novel manner about the research.

 Obtaining Information on Potential Advisors

-Students who are responsible for finding their own advisor should be familiar with the University rules about who can advise dissertation research and serve on the dissertation committee.
-Several resources and strategies can help students identify an appropriate faculty advisors, as follows.
+Advisors generally serve as the dissertation supervisor.
+Students should be familiar with the University rules about who can supervise dissertation research and serve on a dissertation committee.
+Several resources and strategies can help students identify an appropriate faculty advisor, as follows.

 The graduate group website or handbook is a valuable source of information on potential advisors.
 Many graduate groups have developed websites that profile affiliated faculty members, including their areas of research, recent publications, and other academic activities.
 Literature searches can provide further information on the publications and preferred journals of particular faculty members.
 The graduate group chair can also provide valuable advice on potential advisors and can help students to become familiar with any specific graduate group policies on supervision.